Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Numerical results

-Another important question we study is to quantify how the uncertainty in the initial stochastic condition is propagated by the deterministic QG model and compare these uncertainty quantification results with the stochastic case.
-For doing so, we start the deterministic QG model from the stochastic initial condition at time $t=0$ (see Section~\ref{sec:ICs} for details) and run it for each independent realization of the Brownian noise $W$, and compare the behavior of the deterministic spread (denoted by $T_{\mathcal{S}_{\sigma}}$) for the deterministic QG model with the stochastic spread for the stochastic QG model (denoted by $\widetilde{T}_{\mathcal{S}_{\sigma}}$).
-The results of this simulation for the heterogeneous and homogeneous flow are given in Figures~\ref{fig:MC3test_mu4D-8} and~\ref{fig:MC3test_mu4D-7}, respectively.
+Another important question we study is to quantify how the uncertainty in the initial stochastic condition is propagated by the deterministic QG model and compare these uncertainty quantification results with the stochastic case \ansA{for the grids $G^c=\{129\times65$, $257\times129$\}}.
+For doing so, we start the deterministic QG model from the stochastic initial condition at time $t=0$ (see Section~\ref{sec:ICs} for details) and run it for each independent realization of the Brownian noise $W$, and compare the behavior of the deterministic (denoted by $R_{\mathcal{S}}$) and stochastic (denoted by $\widetilde{R}_{\mathcal{S}}$) spreads computed with the deterministic and stochastic QG models, respectively.
+The results of this simulation are given in Figure~\ref{fig:MC3test_mu4D-8_mu4D-7}.

+The results in Figure~\ref{fig:MC3test_mu4D-8_mu4D-7} clearly indicate that the ratio of points covered by the spread in the deterministic case is much less compared to the stochastic case (compare Figures~\ref{fig:MC3test_mu4D-8_mu4D-7} and~\ref{fig:R_EOF_ensemble_mu4D-8}).
+For the higher resolution ($G^c=257\times129$), the situation is similar (Figure~\ref{fig:MC3test_mu4D-8_257x129}), although more points in the domain remain within the spread compared with the lower-resolution simulation.
+These simulations show that the spread of stochastic solutions can track the true solution for a longer time compared with the deterministic model, thus providing solid foundations for data assimilation methods, which require the "truth" to be contained within the spread of stochastic solutions unless nudging methods are used.